ca77y/angular-ya-treeview/README.md

 custom properties.
 In case of multiselect for exapmle in can store selectedNodes array, which than can be used in templates.
 More on this [here](http://ca77y.github.io/2014/02/09/yet-another-angular-treeview-use-cases/).

-## Options

-Options to be passed to a treeview as an object with keys/values as below.

-### childrenKey
-Type: String
-Default: children

-A key which should be used to retrieve children from the node.
-The returned value can be an Array or a Function.
-In case of a Function it should return an Array; If neither an Array nor a Function an Error is thrown.

-### hasChildrenKey
-Type: String
-Default: has_children

-Used in case loading children is done asynchronously in which case a treeview needs to know if a given node will be able to load children.

-### onExpand
-Type: Function
-Parameters: $event, node, context
-Default: angular.noop

-Fired on a node expand.

-### onCollapse
-Type: Function
-Parameters: $event, node, context
-Default: angular.noop

-Fired on a node collapse.

-### onSelect
-Type: Function
-Parameters: $event, node, context
-Default: angular.noop

-Fired on a node selection.

-### onDblClick
-Type: Function
-Parameters: $event, node, context
-Default: angular.noop

-Fired on a node double click.

-### collapseByDefault
-Type: Boolean
-Default: true

-Collapse nodes by default.

-### lazy
-Type: Boolean
-Default: false

-Lazy create virtual tree levels.
-By default a treeview will create the entire virtual model when it loads.
-This is not always desirable as a treeview can have 100s of nodes but only a handful of root nodes.
-In that case the treeview won't display until the entire virtual tree is created (this is stupid I know, working on an improvement).
-In any case you want the treeview to create its virtual model lazily the flag is there.

-### context
-Type: Object
-Default: {}

-Treeview-wide context object.
-In case you would like to prefill the context, you can pass it in options and it will be used by the treeview.
-It has methods to manipulate and create the virtual nodes.

 #### selectedNode
 Type: Object